Accelergy-Project/accelergy-neurosim-plug-in/README.md

 Required parameters:
 - technology: Technology node in nm
-- precision: Number of bits of a leaf adder.
-This is the minimum precision in the tree.
+- n_bits: Number of bits of a leaf adder.
+This is the minimum n_bits in the tree.
 Each additional level will add a bit.
 - n_adder_tree_inputs: Number of values to add

 Actions: